Nullspace-MC/nullspace-seedfinder/README.md

 ## Warning
 These tools are not intended for general use, and are not polished or well-documented.
 If you have similar seed requirements to those above, you should probably just look through the seeds already found with these tools in [final_seeds.csv](https://github.com/Pineapplecake/nullspace-seedfinder/blob/master/seeds/final_seeds.csv) (No special biome requirements) or [best_seeds.csv](https://github.com/Pineapplecake/nullspace-seedfinder/blob/master/seeds/best_seeds.csv).
 (With biome requirements)

-## Compiling
-Compile the tools using the provided makefile.
-Each one can be specified as its own individual target, or they can all be compiled with optimizations using `make release`.